 - Unfortunately, the temperature of your kitchen can make the timing for this perfect poke result hard to predict (because there is a faster dough rise in hot kitchens and a slower rise in cold kitchens).
 Experience with “proofing” will make this easier (but it can be a problem for beginning bakers).

 - If the dough is “underproofed” (hasn’t risen enough) when you place it in the oven, the bread is more likely to burst/crack when baked in the oven (as the still rising dough will push against the hardening crust and “burst” at the seams of the crust).
-Bakers try to get around this issue via testing for the right “proofing” level (i.e. use the poke test), “scoring” breads (slicing the top of the dough so the cracks occur where you want them), adding moisture inside the oven (so the dough doesn’t harden as quickly), using a dutch oven (in order to trap the dough moisture inside the dutch oven container & not spread out into the oven), etc.
+Bakers try to get around this issue via testing for the right “proofing” level (e.g. use the poke test), “scoring” breads (slicing the top of the dough so the cracks occur where you want them), adding moisture inside the oven (so the dough doesn’t harden as quickly), using a dutch oven (in order to trap the dough moisture inside the dutch oven container & not spread out into the oven), etc.

 - Don’t overproof the dough (let it rise too long).
 This occasionally happens when someone forgets about the rising dough and comes back hours later to check.
 Overproofed dough leads to deflated dough as well as flat and/or sunken bread tops.
 According to Wikipedia, “Overproofing occurs when a fermenting dough has rested too long.
 Its bubbles have grown so large that they have popped and tunneled, and dough baked at this point would result in a bread with poor structure.”